Safe Autonomous Lane Changing: Planning with Dynamic Risk Fields and Time-Varying Convex Space Generation: EXPERIMENTAL EVALUATION

 \section{EXPERIMENTAL EVALUATION}

 Simulations are conducted in MATLAB 2024b to evaluate the proposed approach for safe and efficient autonomous driving in complex lane-changing scenarios.
 We compare our iLQR-based method with several baseline approaches including Dynamic Window Approach (DWA)~\cite{Dobrevski2024}, polynomial-based planning (Poly)~\cite{9749979}, Bezier curve planning~\cite{Liu20244}, and lattice-based planning~\cite{Xia20244}.
-Video demonstrations of experimental cases are available online\footnote{\url{https://youtu.be/25YhYCXV1JI}}.

 The comparative analysis demonstrates several key advantages of our method:

 1) \textbf{Trajectory Efficiency}: As shown in Fig.~\ref{fig4}(a) and Fig.~\ref{fig4}(b), our iLQR-based method achieves significantly shorter lane-change distances, completing the maneuver within \(28.59~ \mathrm{m}\) compared to \(42-57~\mathrm{m}\) required by other approaches.
 The optimized trajectory (green line) exhibits smooth path characteristics while maintaining consistency with the dynamic convex feasible space constraints.